-AMENDATORY SECTION (Amending WSR 14-14-033, filed 6/24/14, effective 7/25/14)
+AMENDATORY SECTION (Amending WSR 15-04-002, filed 1/21/15, effective 2/21/15)

-WAC 458-20-268 Annual surveys for certain tax adjustments.
-(1) Introduction.
-To take certain tax credits, deferrals, and exemptions (tax adjustments), taxpayers must file an annual survey with the department of revenue (department) containing information about their business activities and employment.
-This ((section)) rule explains the survey requirements for the various tax adjustments.
-This ((section)) rule also explains who is required to file an annual survey, how to file a survey, and what information must be included in the survey.
+WAC 458-20-268 Annual surveys for certain tax ((adjustments)) preferences.
+(1) Introduction. ((To take certain tax credits, deferrals, and exemptions (tax adjustments),)) Taxpayers taking certain tax preferences must file an annual survey with the department of revenue (department) ((containing)) providing information about their business activities and employment. ((This rule explains the survey requirements for the various tax adjustments.))
+This rule ((also explains who is required to file an annual survey,)) defines what a tax preference is and explains how to determine if a survey must be filed, how to file a survey, and what information must be included in the survey((-

-Refer to WAC 458-20-267 (Annual reports for certain tax adjustments) for more information on the annual report requirements for certain tax incentive programs.
+Refer to WAC 458-20-267 (Annual reports for certain tax adjustments) for more information on the annual report requirements for certain tax incentive programs)).
+RCW 82.32.585.